florent-jacquemard/florent-jacquemard.github.io/_publications/2019-11-01-Computation-and-Visualization-of-Differences-between-two-XML-Music-Score-Files.md

 date: 2019-11-01
 venue: 'Proceedings of the 20th annual conference of the International Society for Music Information Retrieval (ISMIR)'
 paperurl: 'https://inria.hal.science/hal-02309923'
-citation: 'Francesco Foscarin,  Florent Jacquemard,  Rapha{\&quot;e}l Fournier-Sniehotta, &quot;Computation and Visualization of Differences between two XML Music Score Files.&quot; In the proceedings of 20th annual conference of the International Society for Music Information Retrieval (ISMIR), 2019.'
+citation: 'Francesco Foscarin, Florent Jacquemard, Raphaël Fournier-Sniehotta, &quot;Computation and Visualization of Differences between two XML Music Score Files&quot; In the proceedings of 20th annual conference of the International Society for Music Information Retrieval (ISMIR), 2019.'
 ---
 Late Breaking Demos